samrae7/adjustYourSet/README.md

 # Adjust Your Set Developer Assessment

+A code test to add cue points to a video.
+When cues are hit the page displays data fetched from two json files.

+##To get started
+- Clone the repo
+- Install dependencies: ```npm install```
+- Run ```gulp``` to serve the files (serves on port 9000)

+NB: This doesn't currently work in Firefox as Firefox doesn't support VTTCue.onenter().
+Working on a different solution for that.
+Works fine in Chrome and Safari.
+Haven't tested it on IE yet.

+# Original instructions

 This test is designed to assess your JavaScript skills and your approach to a design problem.

 Feel free to use libraries to help with your implementation. **Keep in mind we want to assess YOUR JavaScript skills**